gagolews/clustering-benchmarks/.devel/sphinx/weave/external-validity-measures.md

 **External cluster validity measures** are functions of the form $I(\mathbf{y}, \hat{\mathbf{y}})$ such that the more *similar* the partitions, the higher the score.
-They are normalised so that identical partitions give the highest similarity score which is equal to 1.
-Some are adjusted for chance, yielding approximately 0 for random partitions.
+They are normalised so that identical label vectors return the highest similarity score which is equal to 1.
+Some measures can be adjusted for chance, yielding approximately 0 for random partitions.

 Oftentimes, **partition similarity scores** (e.g., the adjusted Rand index or the normalised mutual information score)